Post

 Install Necessary Software

 The procedure we are going to follow uses docker for installing and running Windows 11 in the background.
-Therefore, install all the necessary software:
+I use paru helper software for installing packages.
+Please whatever package manager is comfortable to you.
+Install all the necessary packages:

 1